Training starts when a child is emotionally and developmentally ready. The following points must be met before starting to train the child:

 - Pinworm infection

 Management of Enuresis

-- Behavioral therapy is usually effective in 75 percent of the cases.
-It includes the use of voiding alarm systems, bladder training, and reward system.
+- Behavioral therapy is usually effective in 75% of the cases.
+It includes the use of voiding alarm systems, bladder training, and a reward system.

 - Reassurance to the parents.

-- Waking the child at night to go to bathroom
+- Waking the child at night to go to the bathroom.

 Medication of Enuresis

-Medications are not recommended for children who are less than 6 years of age.
-Moreover, medications are not curative of enuresis, they only reduce the frequency or temporarily cure the condition.
-Only two FDA approved drugs are recommended for therapy in children.
-They are
+Medication is not recommended for children who are less than 6 years of age.
+Moreover, medication is not curative of enuresis; they only reduce the frequency or temporarily cure the condition.
+Medication helps in boosting the hormones responsible for the condition.
+Only two FDA approved drugs are recommended for therapy in children; they are:

 Those who do not respond to desmopressin may be prescribed anticholinergics such as oxybutynin.
 It is only helpful in primary nocturnal enuresis and enuresis caused by hyperactivity of detrusor muscle.